Grants for Good

 How it works

-The Grants for Good Fund awards £60,000 of funding annually between twenty charitable organisations.
+The Grants for Good Fund awards £60,000 of small charity funding annually between twenty non-profit organisations.
 The applications cycle runs quarterly, meaning every three months, we will share £15,000 between five shortlisted projects.

 Shortlisted projects will receive one of the following amounts, dependant on the result of John Good Group’s employee vote: